GeorgiIvanov800/RandomSentaceGenerator/README.md

 # RandomSentaceGenerator
-Random sentace generator just for fun and practice with working with Git
+Random sentace generator just for fun and practice  working with Git